Published Decisions

 39-17-432 - Drug Free School Zone — Enhanced criminal penalties for violations within zone

 (a) It is the intent of this section to create drug-free zones for the purpose of providing vulnerable persons in this state an environment in which they can learn, play and enjoy themselves without the distractions and dangers that are incident to the occurrence of illegal drug activities.
-The enhanced and mandatory minimum sentences required by this section for drug offenses occurring in a drug-free zone are necessary to serve as a deterrent to such unacceptable conduct.
+The enhanced sentences authorized by this section for drug offenses occurring in a drug-free zone are necessary to serve as a deterrent to such unacceptable conduct.

-(2) In addition to any other penalty imposed by this section, a person convicted of violating this subsection (b) shall also be subject to the following:
+(2) In addition to any other penalty imposed by this section, a person convicted of violating this subsection (b) may also be subject to the following:

 (A) Upon conviction of a Class E felony, a fine of not more than ten thousand dollars ($10,000);